w84death/planet-isna/README.md

 ![GLUT charset](http://openglut.sourceforge.net/openglut_bitmap_9by15.png)

 Each ship is made of chars that defines its construction.
-SPRITE array that defines each ship.
+Thers is an array that defines all the ships, pice by pice.

 ![Chip](https://i.imgur.com/mD2FZuq.png)